aaronH45/sentimentAnalysis/index.md

 ### Pre-processing

+After pre-processing, the

 ### Model
+For our model, we used the Keras library with TensorFlow backend.
+As with our other models, it was written in a Jupyter notebook in Google Colab, which are all available on the github repository.

+Due to the maximum length of the word count being only 50, our model consisted of three 1-D convolutional layers with the ReLU activation function and a kernel size of 5.
+In between the convolutional layers, there are maxpool layers with a pool size of 2.
+Finally, the data is passed as input to a flatten layer and a fully-connected layer that is 128 dimensions long, before finally being passed to the output layer which

 <p align="center"><img src="./visualizations/CNNmodel.png" alt="CNN Model"/></p>

 ### Results
 <p align="center"><img src="./visualizations/CNNloss.png" alt="CNN Loss"/></p>
 <p align="center"><img src="./visualizations/CNNacc.png" alt="CNN Accuracy"/></p>
+Test Accuracy: 69.278353

 ### Discussion